saj0vie/wififirmwareupdater/README.md

 # wifiFirmwareUpdater

+DISCLAIMER: I just rewrote this, but I have no jailbroken devices to test this on.
+There is a chance that something simple as syntax is wrong with the script.
+Please let me know if you receive errors.

 To use this, you must:

 1. Install the .deb file on a jailbroken 64 bit iPhone (no iPads or iPods are tested).